Nord Stream 2: US warns companies to 'immediately abandon work' | DW | 18.03.2021

 The project has also sparked fears that Russia will use the pipeline as leverage to expand influence in Europe.

-US sanctions laws require the State Department to punish companies involved in the installation, certification or insurance of the project being spearheaded by Russia's state-owned Gazprom along with Western partners.
+US sanctions laws require the State Department to punish companies involved in the installation, certification or insurance of the project spearheaded by Russia's state-owned Gazprom, along with Western partners.

-Some 20 companies — mainly insurers — reportedly bailed out of the project in response to US sanctions warnings.
+Some 20 companies — mainly insurers — reportedly bailed out of the project in response to US sanction warnings.